spiralhalo/DramaticLights/README.md

 # Dramatic Lights
 A lighting effect shader for [Canvas](https://github.com/grondag/canvas) renderer (a fabric minecraft mod).

+Development has been discontinued in favor of [Lumi Lights](https://github.com/spiralhalo/LumiLights).

 ## Features
 1. Dawn and dusk "twilight" efect.
 2. Directional sunlight on blocks (and entities with experimental pipeline enabled).